Federal And Private Student Loan Grace Periods Explained

 Making Payments During the Grace Period

 Although grace periods allow for a temporary pause in required payments, it is often advantageous to start paying your loans earlier.
-For unsubsidized loans or private loans, interest accrues during the grace period.
-If you wait until the grace period ends, this interest is capitalized, increasing the total amount you owe.
+For unsubsidized federal loans and nearly all private loans, interest accrues during the grace period.
+If you wait until the grace period ends, this interest is capitalized, increasing your total loan balance.

 Making even small payments during the grace period can reduce the overall cost of your loan.
-For instance, if you pay off accrued interest before it is capitalized, your loan balance will remain lower, leading to lower interest charges over the life of the loan.
-Additionally, starting payments early builds good financial habits and can help you adjust to budgeting for loan repayment.
+Paying off accrued interest before capitalization prevents your loan balance from growing, lowers total interest costs, and helps you adjust to budgeting for repayment.

 Consolidating Loans During the Grace Period